 This passion propelled me to establish the women’s footwear brand fitfit in 2011.

 At the time, my feet were beginning to suffer from bunions.
 I still loved those sleek, gorgeous pumps, but they were becoming uncomfortable, not fitting my feet anymore.
 Many of my similar-aged friends were also complaining.
 Nobody wants to stop looking fabulous, but shoes for us did not exist.
 We had a problem.

 Without a shoemaking background, could I, however, actually create shoes that overcome issues such as foot-related pain and mobility?
 With some serious soul searching, I decided to define my goal as making pumps that are reasonably priced, soft on the feet, comfortable, lets the wearer enjoy femininity and run if she wants to.
 I studied podiatry, asked experts for their advice, and partnered with a manufacturer known for its ergonomic shoes.
 After innumerable attempts, we developed unique shoemaking lasts and soles.
-Since then, for ten years, we have been creating shoes that incorporate both function and fashion for ten years while responding to consumers’ needs.
+Since then, for ten years, we have been creating shoes that incorporate both function and fashion while responding to consumers’ needs.